 “Landed nearby.
 I’m fine.”
 For some reason he thought of the trainer on the hydreigon, of his braviary… “For now at least.
 Get out of here before you get me caught, huh?”

 Smat nodded, and Surge held the ball out while he raised his voice and hoarsely summoned the elgyem in it.
 The small blue pokemon appeared, its large head and strange eyes tilted this way and that as it took in its surroundings.
 “Here,” Smat muttered, and the pokemon floated over and settled on his outstretched hand.

 “Get back quick, Dave.”

 “See ya.
 And thanks.”
-Smat smiled up at him, the expression half a grimace, then said “Teleport,” and vanished in a flash of light.
+Smat smiled up at him, the expression half a grimace, then said “Teleport,” and vanished.

 He took off and flew over the forest back toward Unova, allowing himself to relax after a few minutes passed and no pursuit started up.
 He flew on until afternoon, where a hero’s welcome was waiting for him.
 Smat was on the mend, and told everyone that Surge had saved him.
 Spirits were overall mixed; the mission had been a success, though a costly one.
 A third of the strike force hadn’t made it out, and Helo’s copter also went down, the pilot presumed dead.
 Major Key commended David publicly for helping keep the casualty count lower than it could have been… and then told him in private that many on the strike team had died on the way out, from flying trainers who were returning from their chases.